catppuccin/kde/README.md

 You need a working internet connection for this to work.
 Make sure system settings is not running.
 4. `lookandfeeltool -a Catppuccin-<flavor>` or alternatively open system settings and choose the global theme

+### Notes
+1. To get a material-like look, install [Lightly application style](https://github.com/Luwx/Lightly) and select it from System Settings > Appearance >  Application Style > Lightly.
+2. If you do not like the new icon for the application launcher set by the Lightly Plasma theme, simply delete `~/.local/share/plasma/desktoptheme/lightly-plasma-git/icons`.
+This will make it switch to the default.

 ## Update

 1. `cd catppuccin-kde`
 2. `git pull`
 3. Run the installation commands again, replacing `kpackagetool5 -i` with `kpackagetool5 -u`

-	 Notes:
-> 1. To get a material-like look, install [Lightly application style](https://github.com/Luwx/Lightly) and select it from System Settings > Appearance >  Application Style > Lightly.
->
-> 2. If you do not like the new icon for the application launcher set by the lightly plasma theme, simply delete `~/.local/share/plasma/desktoptheme> > /lightly-plasma-git/icons`.
-This will make it switch to the default.

 ## 💝 Thanks to